Azure-Samples/dapr-store/README.md

 Access the store from http://localhost:9000/

-**💣 Gotcha!** The Vue frontend will start and display a message "App running at" saying it is running on port 8000, **do not access the frontend directly on this port, it will not function!**, always go via the gateway running on port 9000
+**💣 GOTCHA!** The Vue frontend will start and display a message "App running at" saying it is running on port 8000, **do not access the frontend directly on this port, it will not function!**, always go via the gateway running on port 9000

 # Working Locally